NEW HAMPSHIRE STATE LAWS

 • Employers must accommodate schedule disruptions.

-NH now gives new parents up to 25 unpaid hours (in first year after birth/adoption) for medical appointments — improving access to care, though no pay involved and workplace adjustments needed.
+NH now gives new parents up to 25 unpaid hours (in the first year after birth/adoption) for medical appointments — improving access to care, though no pay involved and workplace adjustments needed.

 Law / Bill: New Hampshire’s Consumer Privacy Law (NH’s “comprehensive privacy law”) (Koley Jessen)